Windlord | Interview | The Secret Tapes of Windlord

 Please share your recollections of the sessions.
 What were the influences and inspirations for the songs recorded?

 Apart from the Led Zep and Lord of the Rings influence and other tracks, there was a fusion of jazz and rock at work in songs like ‘Splodge,’ where Martin’s influence came to the fore with harmony lines and guitar licks.
-Later on, ‘Willie the Freak’ revealed a quirky side from John Brasset’s early new age influences.
+Later on, ‘Willie the Greek’ revealed a quirky side from John Brasset’s early new age influences.

 What was the songwriting process like for the band?
 What inspired songs?